OluwadareLab/HiCForecast/README.md

 **Note:**
 We provided a bash script **train.sh** for training.
 Users can run this script by updating the arguments.

+#### Training Example with HiCForecast Data
+1. Follow the steps in the *Data Preprocessing Example With HiCForecast Data* section to generate the training and validation data.
+2. `cd` to the `./HiCForecast/scripts` directory and run `sh train.sh` with the provided example `train.sh` file.

 ### Inference
 To run inference follow step:
 1. Run `python3 inference.py` with the following arguments: